BradMcGlynnUWO/Space-Projects/Orbital-Mechanics-Simulator/README.md

 - `SimulationController`: Coordinates between the physics, rendering, and GUI elements.
 - `FileManager`: Reads and writes simulation data, such as initial state configurations.

-## Contributing

-Please read [CONTRIBUTING.md](/docs/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 - **Bradley McGlynn** - *Initial work* - [BradMcGlynnUWO](https://github.com/BradMcGlynnUWO)

-See also the list of [contributors](https://github.com/yourusername/OrbitalSimulator/contributors) who participated in this project.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc.